M-Shrief/M-Shrief/README.md

-# Mohamed Shrief (Junior Backend & Frontend Developer)
+# Mohamed Shrief (Junior Software Engineer)

+- I'm working across the Backend and the Frontend
-- Working mainly with JavaScript & TypeScript.
+- I'm working mainly with JavaScript and TypeScript.

-- Using Vuejs' ecosystem in the frontend.
+- I'm working with Nodejs and Express.js in the backend
+- I'm working with Postgres, MongoDB and Redis.

-- Using Nodejs & Express.js in the backend.
+- I'm working with Astro and Vuejs ecosystem in the frontend.

-- Working to deep dive in databases especially Postgres & Redis.

-- Going to Learn Go.
+- Currently, I'm learning Go.

 Check my portofolio [here](https://m-shrief.tech "Portofolio"), or check my Resume